RealDrGaming/RealDrgaming/README.md

 - 📫 How to reach me **dankoneshev@gmail.com**

 - ⚡ Fun fact **I am a certified MENSA member.
-I have more IQ that 99% of the world's population.**
+I was in the top 1 percentile in the year i help my MENSA membership IQ test.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">